mnathuw/mnathuw/README.md

 ## I'm an RRC Grad, aspiring software developer, and your buddy!!

 - 🌱 I’m currently learning Shopify App Development.
-- 🥅 2022 Goals: Have a good sleep.
 - 📄 Here is my resume: [Resume](https://mnathuw.github.io/)
 - 📫 Reach me at mnathu98@gmail.com.
 <!-- 👯 I’m looking for a full-time software engineer and I am willing to relocate in order to fit the company culture if you consider me as a part of your team.-->